John, King of England: Childhood and the Angevin inheritance

 Shortly after his birth, John was passed from Eleanor into the care of a wet nurse, a traditional practice for medieval noble families.
 Eleanor then left for Poitiers, the capital of Aquitaine, and sent John and his sister Joan north to Fontevrault Abbey.
 This may have been done with the aim of steering her youngest son, with no obvious inheritance, towards a future ecclesiastical career.
 Eleanor spent the next few years conspiring against Henry and neither parent played a part in John's very early life.
-John was probably, like his brothers, assigned a magister whilst he was at Fontevrault, a teacher charged with his early education and with managing the servants of his immediate household; John was later taught by Ranulf de Glanvill, a leading English administrator.
-John spent some time as a member of the household of his eldest living brother Henry the Young King, where he probably received instruction in hunting and military skills.
+John was probably, like his brothers, assigned a magister whilst he was at Fontevrault, a teacher charged with his early education and with managing the servants of his immediate household; he was later taught by Ranulf de Glanvill, a leading English administrator.
+John spent some time as a member of the household of his eldest living brother, Henry the Young King, where he probably received instruction in hunting and military skills.

 John grew up to be around 5 ft 5 in tall, relatively short, with a "powerful, barrel-chested body" and dark red hair; he looked to contemporaries like an inhabitant of Poitou.
 John enjoyed reading and, unusually for the period, built up a travelling library of books.
 He enjoyed gambling, in particular at backgammon, and was an enthusiastic hunter, even by medieval standards.
 He liked music, although not songs.
 John would become a "connoisseur of jewels", building up a large collection, and became famous for his opulent clothes and also, according to French chroniclers, for his fondness for bad wine.
 As John grew up, he became known for sometimes being "genial, witty, generous and hospitable"; at other moments, he could be jealous, over-sensitive and prone to fits of rage, "biting and gnawing his fingers" in anger.